LFSCODE/AITurbo/README.md

 - Worker: The number of workers used in the job

-- Epoch: The number of epochs for job training
+- Epoch: The number of epochs used in job training

 - Accuracy: The accuracy of the final output of the job